Nicetas the Patrician: Monastic life

 With the accession of Michael I Rhangabe (r.
 811–813) to the throne, Nicetas was at last able to receive tonsure (late 811).
 Indeed, the new emperor encouraged him in this endeavour, served as his sponsor, and gave him the convent of Chrysonike near the Golden Gate, where Nicetas retired.
 Nicetas remained in the monastery as its hegumenos (abbot) until late 815, when the second phase of the Byzantine Iconoclasm began under the auspices of Leo V the Armenian (r.
 813–820).
 Refusing to acknowledge the Emperor's iconoclast policies, Nicetas left the capital for one of its suburbs.
 He was accused at one point of sheltering an icon, but he suffered no punishment except for the confiscation of the image and his confinement to house arrest.

 Nothing is known of his life during the reign of Michael II the Amorian (r.
 820–829), but in the early reign of Michael's son and successor Theophilos, the persecution of iconophiles intensified, and monks in particular became the targets of the emperor's iconoclast zeal.
 Despite his probable family connection to Theophilos' empress, Nicetas was ordered to accept communion with the iconoclast patriarch, Antony Kassymatas, or face exile.
 Nicetas chose the latter, and with a handful of disciples and other like-minded monks he fled to Bithynia.
 He spent the next few years moving from locality to locality around the coast of the Sea of Marmara to evade harassment from iconoclast officials, before finally settling in the villages of Zouloupas and then Katesia, where he died on 6 October 836.
 According to the sources, Nicetas specialized in "healing men tormented by sexual desires" (K. Ringrose).

 Hagiographic sources

 The main sources on Nicetas are his hagiography and the synaxaria.
 The hagiography survives in a 12th-century manuscript, now located in the National Library of Greece at Athens.
-It was formerly attributed to Nicetas of Medikion, but was written by an anonymous monk of the Monastery of Asomaton at Katesia, founded by Nicetas, sometime shortly after Nicetas' death.
+It was formerly attributed to Nicetas of Medikion, but was written by an anonymous monk of the Monastery of the Archangels (Μονή Ασωμάτων) at Katesia, founded by Nicetas, sometime shortly after Nicetas' death.
 The account was based on the notes of Nicetas' namesake nephew and disciple, who succeeded him as the monastery's abbot.